objornstad/oshinys/README.md

 The source of the Apps are in /source/R/allaps3.r
 ________________________________________

-IF you have devtools installed you can  build the package directly from the github source within R:
+Easisest way to insatt is from within R do:

+install.packages(c("shiny", "deSolve", "scatterplot3d", "polspline", "phaseR", devtools))

 require('devtools')

 devtools::install_github('objornstad/oshinys/source/')

-   install.packages(c("shiny", "deSolve", "scatterplot3d", "polspline", "phaseR"))

 THEN launch any app from within R, for example:

 require('oshinys')

-   rosenzweigmacarthur.app
+runApp(rosenzweigmacarthur.app)

-IF you don't have devtools installed; see HOWTO
+IF you cant install devtools; see HOWTO for "manual" installation
 ________________________________________

 The current models are: